teslinroys/TuebingenFactChecking/ProposedIdeas.md

+# Project:
+https://competitions.codalab.org/competitions/20022 (just as a reminder ;-) )

 # Approaches for Subtask A (fact vs. non-fact, opinion vs. socializing)
 - Simple logistic regression or SVM as a basis
 - Separate facts from non-facts, then classify opinions vs. socializing comments